wyllie/AwAws/README.md

 ## Details

-This project is using botocore
+This project is using botocore directly to interface to AWS

 ## I know it's a stupid name